Is 10kg of luggage enough for a week away? What about for two weeks away!? I’m here today to show you how…

 Do you really need those shoes?

-Shoes are the biggest problem when you’re travelling with just hand luggage because they’re so bulky!
-So ask yourself if you realistically need those shoes?
+Shoes are the biggest problem when you’re travelling with just 10kg hand luggage because they’re so bulky!
+Ask yourself if you realistically need those shoes?

 I often won’t pack any shoes and find I’m happy to wear the same pair all week.
 It can mean my shoes are a little casual for nights out but I often travel with my kids so it’s not like I’m going clubbing anyway!
-I’m currently loving chunky white trainers and find they go with pretty much anything I’m wearing.
+I’m currently loving chunky white trainers such as white Veja trainers and find they go with pretty much anything I’m wearing.

 If you can’t do without high heels or chunky boots then wear these on the plane to save space in your case.